 THE BOTTOM LINE

 It’s no surprise that employees at every level can benefit from training to better perform their duties, and from education to develop a common mindset throughout an organization.
-It’s now up to innovative companies to use new technology like VR to help provide team members with the skills they need to grow.
+It’s now up to innovative companies to use new technology like VR which is ideal for training and helps provide team members with the skills they need to grow.